 This started out with a driver coming into the ICAC department to report on the misuse of shuttle services among several parties.

 What happened was Mok Yau Kuen (portrayed by Evergreen Mak) and Wong Hou Nam (portrayed by Louis Yuen) were abusing the shuttle services by using it for transporting Mok Yau Kuen’s girlfriends and himself to various places other than for the purpose of work.
-Wong Hou Nam was the one who started the whole idea because he wanted to please Mok Yau Kuen considering of Mok’s occupation and high position.
+Wong Hou Nam was the one who started the whole idea because he wanted to please Mok Yau Kuen considering Mok’s occupation and high position.
 By making Mok happy, Wong was able to get many papers signed and made his boss happy.
-However, through many misuses of the shuttle services, the driver was not able to hold it in any longer after suffering through such extreme work schedule and empty promises.
+However, through many misuses of the shuttle services, the driver was not able to hold it in any longer after suffering through such an extreme work schedule and empty promises.
 He finally came in to report to the ICAC department of the illegal activities after having quit because he was yelled at after veering the truck safely out of harm’s way since a car just sped by and almost killed them all.

 The second case was about some parties trying to please a highway inspector, Jason (portrayed by Stephen Huynh), into signing the papers that ensured their project and progress by bribing him with cars.
 The flip side of it was not only that it was illegal, but it was because his driver’s license was recently revoked due to reckless driving.